scunning1987/channelPlayoutManagementUI/README-independent_functions.md

 [under construction... not needed for this deployment anyway]

 ### AWS Lambda Functions Configuration
-We will create a Lambda function in this section.
-Get the function code from the **/lambdafunctions/workshop** directory in this repository, it is called **playout_Functions.zip**
+We will create 6 Lambda functions in this section.
+Get the function code from the /lambdafunctions directory in this repository

 1. Login to the AWS Management Console